CFE and Renewal

 De Minimis Texas Casework License Renewal for Laboratories

-Laboratories seeking renewal of a De Minimis Texas Casework License should fill out a new application for a De Minimis Texas Casework License up to 90 days prior to the expiration of the laboratory's license.
-Forms should be submitted directly to Licensing@fsc.texas.gov for approval.
-Upon approval, laboratories will receive an invoice based on the number of analysts named in the application and payment for the license must be remitted within thirty (30) days.
+Upon approval, renewing laboratories will receive an invoice based on the number of analysts named in the application and payment for the license must be remitted within thirty (30) days.
 Laboratories should submit this application along with the spreadsheet of employees who perform non-interpreting work for the laboratory to accurately calculate the total cost.
-The application can be access here:

 De Minimis Texas Casework License Renewal for Non-interpreting Analysts

-Nothing new is needed from non-interpreting analysts other than to be listed again on the non-interpretive analyst/technician spreadsheet attached to the updated laboratory's application.
+Nothing new is needed from non-interpreting analysts other than to be listed again on the non-interpretive analyst/technician spreadsheet attached to the updated laboratory's renewal application.
 However, all analysts must take the Mandatory Legal and Professional Responsibility Course each license cycle which must be certified as part of the form.

 De Minimis Texas Casework License Renewal for Interpreting Analysts